 If your Coyote does not have the alternator on your engine, we have a couple of options for replacement alternators.
 Different generations will have different amperage alternators.
 Throughout the generations, Ford has increased the amperage output of alternators to keep up with the increased accessories on the new Mustangs.
 The Ford original alternators will provide enough amperage for your Coyote swapped Fox Body with accessories like electric fans, radio upgrades, and other electronic accessories.

-If you are looking to keep the air conditioning in your Mustang, Late Model Restoration has you covered.
+If you want to keep the air conditioning in your Mustang, Late Model Restoration has you covered.
 We have created air conditioner kits based on the accessory drive kits that you plan on running on your Coyote swap.
 Check out our kits below.

 Once you have chosen your engine, the next choice will be selecting the transmission you will be connecting to your engine.
 You can choose from many options, depending on if you want a manual or automatic transmission.
 Please use the guide below for more information on the fitment of different transmissions and shop our current offerings of transmissions by clicking the button below.